Richard H. “Dickie” Horne, Chairman of the Board, Funeral Director, Certified Funeral Service Practitioner, C.A.N.A. Certified

 A licensed funeral director since 1969, he has been active through the years in various civic organizations.
 Dick is a former member of the Christiansburg Rescue Squad where he served as Training Officer and since 1975 he has served as an active member of the Christiansburg Fire Department where he served as secretary and treasurer for over twenty two years.

 He has been an ordained minister in the Southern Baptist Church since 1968.
 Dick has served as Chaplain and as a member of the board of directors of the Virginia Funeral Directors Association, is a past president of the Blue Ridge Funeral Directors Association.
 He was a Charter member of the board of Directors Independent Funeral Homes of Virginia.

 A local history buff, he is currently serving on the Board of Directors of the Montgomery Museum.

 Brian R.H.
-Horne, President, Manager, Funeral Director, Certified Funeral Service Practitioner, C.A.N.A Certified
+Horne, Manager, President, Funeral Director, Certified Funeral Service Practitioner and C.A.N.A Certified

 Brian Richard Hubert Horne is a third generation funeral director and serves as President and General Manager of the firm.
 He is also a certified C.A.N.A. crematory operator.